HL7/cql/input/pages/03-developersguide.md

 Define "Foo": 1 + 1
 ```

-The declaration is illegal because the parser will not recognize [.kw]#Define# as a keyword.
+The declaration is illegal because the parser will not recognize <span class="kw">Define</span> as a keyword.

 [[libraries-1]]
 ## Libraries